 Let’s take our little bugger out, shall we?
 Of wow, it does look gorgeous.
 I went for the turquoise model (“turquoise” sounds much more interesting than “yellow” and “grey”, but the color is also quite nice) which looks insane.
 I mean not insane, let’s be realist, but nice, very nice.
 Now this is Nintendo product: quirky, bright and a tad childish.
 Let’s compare it with PS Vita.
-Say what you will, but the Sony’s failed console was (and still is) very comfortable – a perfect size and grip.
+Say what you will, but Sony’s failed console was (and still is) very comfortable – a perfect size and grip.
 In comparison, Switch Lite seems a bit bulkier, but still very comfortable.
 Good screen, pleasant buttons that are both delightfully clicky and soft, good plastic quality – if Vita feels a bit slippy, then Switch is the opposite.
 I really dig the plastic and overall build quality.
 It’s miles better than most 3DS models that have always felt quite loose.

 Switch Lite might very well be the most comfortable handheld I’ve ever held… in my hands.
 Rounded corners, plastic you can’t stop fondling, nice buttons including, finally, a D-pad.
 A D-pad that is, thankfully, much better than the one in the Pro Controller.
 It’s much softer.

 Yes, it’s good, but there are still some idiosyncrasies.
 Like archaic fat bezels around the 720p screen – a smartphone gamer master race (is there such a thing?
-I haven’t looked, but there must be with the number of phones everyone’s shipping) will wince just by reading it.
+I haven’t looked, but there must be with the number of phones everyone’s shipping) will wince just by seeing that number.
 But Nintendo lives in Nintendo’s own world where tech trends are something you laugh at while creating the most bizarre and insane products the world has ever seen.
 They are the mad scientists of the gaming world, after all.
 And the fact that Switch has a (perfectly appropriate) USB Type-C amazes me more than anything they’ve put out recently.

 And if the console still doesn’t feel right in your hands, you can always buy something like